 This is usually a missing step.

-Whatever interests you will be satisfied by the solution.
+Whatever interests you will be satisfied with the solution.
 We often overlook our genuine interest when we become attached to a particular solution.

 The best solution is to satisfy everyone’s interest.